 Martini mapping examples of selected molecules: (A) Standard water particle representing four water molecules, (B) Polarizable water molecule with embedded charges, (C) DMPC lipid, (D) Polysaccharide fragment, (E) Peptide, (F) DNA fragment, (G) Polystyrene fragment, (H) Fullerene molecule.
 In all cases Martini CG beads are shown as cyan transparent beads overlaying the atomistic structure.

-Currently topologies are available for many lipids and surfactant molecules, including cholesterol, and for all amino acids as well as for a variety of sugars, polymers, and nanoparticles.
-Scripts are furthermore available to build topologies for arbitrary peptides and proteins, to add elastic networks, and to move between coarse-grained and atomistic representations.
+Currently topologies are available for many lipids and surfactant molecules, including cholesterol, and for all amino acids and nucleotides as well as for a variety of sugars, polymers, and nanoparticles.
+Scripts are furthermore available to build topologies for arbitrary peptides, proteins, polynucleotides, to add elastic networks, and to move between coarse-grained and atomistic representations.
 Details about the Martini model can be found in the publications listed on Google Scholar's MARTINI page